-MaineHealth provides high-quality, cost-effective healthy aging services to older adults in the communities we serve.
+MaineHealth provides high-quality services for older adults in the communities we serve.
 We are working to become designated as an Age Friendly Health System by the Institute for Healthcare Improvement and mobility in older adults is a major area of focus.

 Fall Risk Screening and Prevention

 One quarter of adults over 65 fall each year, yet only half of these falls are reported to a health care provider.
 Falling does not have to be an inevitable part of the aging process.
-Evidence-based fall prevention education, fall risk screening tools and referral protocols are available and can help decrease falls in older adults by 24% according to the Centers for Disease Control and Prevention (CDC).*
+Evidence-based fall prevention education, fall risk screening tools and referral protocols are available and can help decrease falls in older adults by 24% (source: https://www.cdc.gov/steadi/).

 - Centers for Disease Control and Prevention Stopping Elderly Accidents, Deaths & Injuries (CDC STEADI)